htrier/Trier_et_al_2023_code/README.md

 -	To reproduce the ANOVAs shown in Figs. 4Ai, 4Bi, 5A, 5E, open a terminal window, navigate to the `/Trier_et_al_2023_code/` folder, and type `jupyter notebook`.
 Then open the notebook `ANOVAs_Figs_4Ai_4Bi_5A_5E.ipynb`.
 Update the root path for your computer.
 Then execute each cell and tables showing the corresponding ANOVAs and post-hoc tests will be produced as output.

 ### Figs. 4Aii-iv, 4Bii-iv, 7Ai-Aii, 5b-d, 5f-k, 7Bi-Bii, 7C, 7D
 To reproduce the bar charts from panels 7Ai-Aii, 7Bi-Bii, and 7C, open each of the following scripts in Matlab.
 Update the root paths for your computer.
 Ensure that the folder `/Trier_et_al_2023_code/` is included in your Matlab path because it contains the data folder and supporting Matlab functions.
+Ensure that all .zip files in the `/data/` folder are unzipped.
 Then each script should be able to execute and produce the desired figure without further changes.
 - Fig_4Aii.m
 - Fig_4Aiii.m
 - Fig_4Aiv.m